 Accessing your results

-At the end of each study period, we release your final results for your unit in StudentConnect under 'Assessment and Exams' then 'View your results'.
-You can also register to receive them by SMS in the address section of StudentConnect, so they are sent to your mobile number.
+At the end of each study period, we release your final results for your unit in StudentConnect (under ‘Assessment and Exams’ then ‘View your results).
+You can also register to receive them by SMS to your mobile.

-The Result release webpage has the times and dates for each study periods result release*.
+The Result release page has the dates and times for each study periods result release*.

 *Results entered for units completed in Start Anytime study periods, or amendments made to previously released results, are considered released as soon as the results are approved by Faculty Committee.